 Governor’s budget proposal includes Confluence Project support

 Gov. Scott Walker addressed a crowded room Jan.
-28 when he announced the inclusion
+28 when he announced the inclusion of state funding for the Confluence Project during the Chippewa Valley Rally in Madison. |

 It was an honor yesterday for me to join other community and business leaders from the region for the Chippewa Valley Rally in Madison, where we had the opportunity to talk with our area legislators about economic, education, infrastructure and other issues important to our region.